The Time Has Come To Talk About The Powerfully Weird 1971 Film ’Million Dollar Duck’

 - The price of gold was about $43 per ounce in 1971, which means that each gold egg weighed a little over a pound, which means that this poor duck was carrying around dozens of pounds of gold in its abdomen all day

-- At the current valuation of gold ($1,465 per ounce), each gold egg would be worth about $30,000 in 2019, which, if they’re operating at this ludicrous 100 eggs per day pace, works out to over $3 million dollars every day
+- At the current valuation of gold ($1,465 per ounce), each gold egg would be worth about $30,000 in 2019, which, if they’re operating at this ludicrous 100 eggs per day pace, works out to over $3 million every day

 A million-dollar duck isn’t cool.
 You know what’s cool?
 A billion-dollar duck.
 I suddenly want to see the Aaron Sorkin version of this movie.
 It’s not like he can do worse by Sandy Duncan than these writers did.